francescapalermo/francescapalermo.github.io/_publications/1palermo2017repeatability.md

 title: "Repeatability of grasp recognition for robotic hand prosthesis control based on sEMG data"
 collection: publications
 permalink: /publication/palermo2017repeatability
-excerpt: 'Control methods based on sEMG obtained promising results for hand prosthetics.
-Control system robustness is still often inadequate and does not allow the amputees to perform a large number of movements useful for everyday life.
-Only few studies analyzed the repeatability of sEMG classification of hand grasps.
-The main goals of this paper
-are to explore repeatability in sEMG data and to release a repeatability database with the recorded experiments.
+excerpt: 'The main goals of this paper are to explore repeatability in sEMG data and to release a repeatability database with the recorded experiments.
 The data are recorded from 10 intact subjects repeating 7 grasps 12